Race, gender and other illegal grounds of discrimination

-Employers can’t discriminate against you because you are, or have been, a victim of family violence.
-This includes when you’re applying for a job, or if your current boss finds out you’re a victim of family violence.
+Employers can’t discriminate against you because you have or are currently experiencing family violence.
+This includes when you’re applying for a job, or if your current boss finds out you’ve experienced family violence.

-This ground, introduced in April 2019, applies specifically and only to employment, as part of new laws focused on supporting family violence victims in the workplace.
+This ground, introduced in April 2019, applies specifically and only to employment.

-Disability, illness or other impairment – You can’t be discriminated against because you’ve got a physical disability or illness (including having a virus like HIV or hepatitis); a mental illness; an intellectual disability; assistance like a guide dog or wheelchair; or any other physical or psychological loss or abnormality (the ground of “disability”).
-See the chapter “Disability rights” for more information about protections against disability discrimination in areas such as jobs, housing, and access to shops and services.
+- Disability, illness, or other impairment – You can’t be discriminated against because you’ve got a physical disability or illness (including having a virus like HIV or hepatitis); a mental illness; an intellectual disability; assistance like a guide dog or wheelchair; or any other physical or psychological loss or abnormality (the ground of “disability”).
+For more information about protections against disability discrimination in areas such as jobs, housing, and access to shops and services, see: “Disability Rights”.

 Being unemployed or on a benefit

-Employment status – You can’t be discriminated against because you’re unemployed or on a benefit.
-The ground of “employment status” covers being unemployed, or getting a Work and Income benefit or ACC payments like weekly compensation.
+- Employment status – You can’t be discriminated against because you’re unemployed or on a benefit.
+The ground of “employment status” covers being unemployed, or getting a Work and Income benefit, superannuation, or ACC payments like weekly compensation.

 Age, if you’re 16 or older

-Age – It’s not illegal to discriminate against children under 16 on the basis of their age (although they’re protected from discrimination on other grounds, like disability).
-However, once you’re 16 you’re protected against age discrimination – so (for example) it’s illegal for an employer to refuse to hire you solely because of your age, whether it’s because they think you’re too young or too old (the ground of “age”).
+- Age – It’s not illegal to discriminate against children under 16 on the basis of their age (although they’re protected from discrimination on other grounds, like disability).
+However, once you’re 16, you’re protected against age discrimination.
+For example, it’s illegal for an employer to refuse to hire you solely because of your age, whether it’s because they think you’re too young or too old (the ground of “age”).
 They could, however, still not hire you due to a lack of experience for the role.

 Political and religious views

-Political opinions – You can’t be discriminated against for your political views, including for not having a particular political opinion (the ground of “political opinion”).
-Union membership isn’t specifically an illegal ground of discrimination, but discrimination because of your union activities in your workplace could be discrimination on the basis of “political opinion” if what you’re doing is clearly linked to a particular policy of the government of the day.
+- Political opinions – You can’t be discriminated against for your political views, including for not having a particular political opinion (the ground of “political opinion”).
+Union membership isn’t specifically an illegal ground of discrimination, but discrimination because of your union activities in your workplace could be discrimination on the basis of “political opinion” if what you’re doing is clearly linked to a particular policy of the government.